lmschless/epicodus-week5-project/readme.md

     + Input: Contains a 3
     + Output: "I'm sorry, Dave.
 I'm afraid I can't do that. "

-  * Spec 3: The program returns a range of numbers from 0 to the users inputted number
+  * Spec 3: The program replaces all currentNumbers that contain a 2 with "Boop!"
     + Input: Contains a 2
     + Output: "Boop!"

-  * Spec 4: The program returns a range of numbers from 0 to the users inputted number
+  * Spec 4: The program replaces all currentNumbers that contain a 1 with "Beep!"
     + Input: Contains a 1
     + Output: "Beep!"

-  * Spec 5: The program returns a range of numbers from 0 to the users inputted number
+  * Spec 5: The program checks the number input field
     + Input: "Not a number"
     + Output: "Error: please input a number!"

+  * Spec 6: The program checks the name input field
+    + Input: "Not a string"
+    + Output: "Error: please input a string!"

 ## Future Features